irishgordo/crop-bushels/terraform/applications/docker-rancher269/README.md

-## Provisioning MINIO
+## Provisioning Docker Rancher v2.6.9

 ## Setup
 - all variables from `variables.tf` can be leveraged two ways:
     - via building a `env/local.tfvars` from the `env/local-sample.tfvars` (suggested)  , only required is `SSH_KEY`, rest can fall back on defaults
-    - via building a `.env` from the `.sample-env` (not suggested)

 ## First Time Rollout if using `local.tfvars` (suggested)
 - cd into the root of this directory (applications/minio)
 - `terraform init`
 - `terraform plan -var-file="env/local.tfvars"`
-- then to build out the minio vm for s3 based testing, `terraform apply -var-file="env/local.tfvars"`
+- then to build out the dockerized rancher v2.6.9, `terraform apply -var-file="env/local.tfvars"`

 ## First Time Rollout if using `.env` file
 - `source .env`